 As for the meaning, well not only does it pretty much wrap up the 22-film current Marvel movie arc but it’s also about a final clash that is presumably only going to see one side left standing.
 Yep, Endgame sounds about right.

 Is there a trailer for Avengers: Endgame?

-The first full trailer for Avengers: Endgame has now been released.
+The first full trailer for Avengers: Endgame was released a few months ago.